MonsterCritic

 TL;DR

-Mandragora: Whispers of the Witch Tree impresses with its blend of Soulslike and Metroidvania elements, featuring responsive combat and rewarding exploration, but struggles with combat depth and enemy variety.
-Critics praise its challenging gameplay and customization options, yet highlight issues like repetitive mechanics and clunky controls.
-While it shows potential, the game needs refinement to elevate the overall experience.
+Mandragora: Whispers of the Witch Tree impresses with its blend of Soulslike and Metroidvania gameplay, featuring responsive combat and rewarding exploration.
+Critics praise its character progression and strategic difficulty, but many highlight issues like repetitive combat, limited enemy variety, and frustrating platforming.
+While the game starts strong, its later stages suffer from recycled bosses and unpolished design.
+Overall, it offers a compelling experience but needs refinement in key areas for greater impact.

 SCORE DISTRIBUTION FOR GAMEPLAY